-At December 31, 2023, the District had \$1,278,413 invested in capital assets, net of depreciation, including land, the water system, vehicles and equipment.
-In 2023, the District purchased a mulcher attachment for the excavator, three generators and started construction on a new shop building.
+At December 31, 2024, the District had \$1,303,433 invested in capital assets, net of depreciation, including land, the water system, vehicles and equipment.
+In 2024, the District completed the new shop building and had the water tower repainted to extend the life of the asset.

 The District was awarded a Rural Infrastructure Grant from the DEQ/ORWA in 2023.
-The District used their own funds to purchase the three generators and will be reimbursed for these expenses by this grant.
+The District received the \$123,222 of funds in 2024 for the generators purchased in 2023 and the water tower repainting project.